 But do these initiatives really work?
 No, at least not at their primary stated purpose — financial literacy and teaching Americans how to establish and maintain healthy financial habits.
 Financial education programs may help organizations glean a little positive PR and attract some new business, but research clearly shows financial literacy programs are not making Americans any more financially literate.
 In fact, things are getting worse.

-In 2009, the Jumpstart Coalition published its most recent findings (you can see the detailed report and actual questions used in this PDF).
-The trend is unsettling.
+In 2009, the Jumpstart Coalition published its most recent findings and the trend is unsettling.
 In 1997, the average financial literacy score was 57.3% — a failing grade, but that’s the best it has ever been, and it has fallen consistently ever since.
 By 2008, the average financial literacy score plunged to 48.3%.
 That’s a 9.0% drop over 11 years.
 The Jumpstart Coalition says that today 75% of young Americans are likely to lack the skills needed to make smart financial decisions.

 Other studies confirm these troubling findings.
 In 2007, Indiana State University found that little more than half of U.S. adults were familiar with financial literacy concepts, and fewer than 30% of U.S. adults viewed their personal financial knowledge as “very good” or better.